Bethany Lutheran Church

 Bethany Lutheran Church in Princeton, Minnesota, is a member of the Evangelical Lutheran Synod (ELS).
 Like all churches of the ELS, we believe that the Bible is God’s completely true, inspired Word, and that the central message of the Bible is our salvation through faith alone in Jesus Christ as our Savior.

-We gather together to listen to our Savior’s voice in His Word and to rest in His presence in His Sacraments of Baptism, Absolution, and the Lord’s Supper.
-We are a church that worships using traditional Lutheran liturgy and hymns, which — together with Christ-centered, Biblical preaching — faithfully deliver the pure Gospel message that God provides you with full and free forgiveness of all your sins.
+We are a church that worships using traditional Lutheran liturgy and hymns, which work together with Christ-centered, Biblical preaching and a weekly celebration of the Lord’s Supper to faithfully deliver the pure Gospel message that God provides you with full and free forgiveness of all your sins.

 We would love for you to join us, as we follow where He leads us, always to His cross and resurrection.
 We know that He is gathering us so that we will be “gathered in” together in heaven.

 On Sunday, May 31, four young people will confess their faith in the Lutheran rite of confirmation.
 They will become communicant members of our Bethany Lutheran Church (ELS) in Princeton, Minnesota.
 In so doing they will promise to “remain steadfast in this faith, and suffer all, even death, rather than fall away” from it.
 This is a serious promise.
 The formerly persecuted Romanian pastor Richard Wurmbrand, who founded “The Voice of the Martyrs,” used to take his confirmation classes to the zoo to look face to face at the lions and impress upon them the example of the martyrs who faced the lions’ roaring and refused to deny their faith.
 This is what the confirmands are promising, to take their stand in this “lion-hearted” way.